Last updated: February 15, 2023

 - Accessing and Correcting Personal Information.
 If this Site allows you to create an account with us, then you can review and update your personal information by logging into this Site, visiting your account profile page and making changes.

-- Online Behavioral Advertising.
-Certain third-party advertising networks that deliver behavioral advertising are members of the Network Advertising Initiative ("NAI").
+- Online Behavioural Advertising.
+Certain third-party advertising networks that deliver behavioural advertising are members of the Network Advertising Initiative ("NAI").
 You can prevent NAI member companies from collecting preference data about you by clicking here and following the NAI's directions.
 Note that if you opt out through the NAI, you will still receive advertising.
 In addition, if you opt out through the NAI and later delete your cookies, use a different browser or buy a new computer, you will need to renew your opt-out choice.

 Information You Disclose to Third Parties